BBaysinger/bb-portfolio/docs/cloudwatch-rum-setup.md

 - RUM requires HTTPS in production (HTTP only works for localhost)
 - Verify IAM role has `rum:PutRumEvents` permission
 - Check browser network tab for failed requests to RUM endpoint
+- Verify the RUM client is loading by checking the page source for RUM-related JavaScript

 ## Next Steps (Optional)